 I just finished yet another cruise last week, so while I was on board, I was thinking of you guys and picking up little tips I’d like to share with you.
-Cruises can be SO much fun, but they can be a LOT less expensive, if you follow these few simple tips.
+A cruise can be SO much fun, but they can be a LOT less expensive if you follow these few simple tips.

-CUT TRAVEL COSTS – One of your biggest expenses for a cruise is just getting there.
+One of your biggest expenses for a cruise is just getting there.
 This is a great time to use frequent flier miles or other travel incentives or discounts to save on airfare and baggage fees.
 There are lots of other posts with tips on how to book your flights, so I won’t get too specific, but airfare can be your biggest cruise savings.

-CHOSING YOUR CABIN – This is another big ticket item, but it can really affect the quality of your cruise, so take your time and really think it through.
-I’ve done the variety pack here – I’ve gone super cheap and I’ve gone super high end.
+This is another big ticket item.
+But it is a decision that can really affect the quality of your cruise.
+So take your time and really think it through.
+I’ve done the variety pack here – I’ve gone super cheap and I’ve gone high-end.

-If you’re a bit older or have little kids who will want naps and such, consider spending a bit more for at least an ocean view cabin with a bit more room.
+If you have little kids needing naps and space to play.
+You might consider spending more for a larger cabin.
 You’ll appreciate not feeling like sardines.

 I do have to say that I LOOOOOOVED my balcony cabin.
 We splurged on our 25th Anniversary Cruise and got a balcony cabin.
 It was heaven!
-It was not only much more spacious with a separate seating area to watch TV.
+It was much more spacious with a separate seating area to watch TV.
 Plus, I absolutely loved to prop the door open and go to sleep to the sound of the sea, the smell of the salt air, and the gentle motion of the ship.
 Best sleep ever!

 next up – we’re going to talk cell phones